-Eight dog-friendly restaurants, pubs and cafés in Cornwall
+The best dog-friendly restaurants, pubs and cafés in Cornwall

 Home to golden beaches, beautiful woodland and plenty of wild open spaces, Cornwall is one of the most dog-friendly holiday destinations in the world.
 But once the dogs have been walked and it’s time to eat, it can be tricky to know which restaurants will give your four-legged friends a warm welcome.
-To help you plan your next staycation, we’ve rounded up eight of the best dog-friendly restaurants, pubs and cafés in Cornwall.
+To help you plan your next staycation, we’ve rounded up the best dog-friendly restaurants, pubs and cafés in Cornwall.

 West Cornwall